ZarmDev/transitHelper/README.md

 ```<script src="https://cdn.jsdelivr.net/gh/ZarmDev/transitHelper@latest/dist/bundle.js"></script>```

-(Note that sometimes it doesn't update immediately or I forget to deploy it to the bundle.js lol - if that happens just make an issue or you can run npm run deploy yourself to get a bundle.js file)
+(Note that sometimes it doesn't update immediately or I forget to deploy it to the bundle.js lol - if that happens just make an issue or you can run bun run deploy yourself to get a bundle.js file)

 # Examples (TODO)
 In the examples folder